linuxvinraj-hash/CI-CD-Docker/README.md

 ## 👤 Author

-Created as a hands-on DevOps learning project.
+Created as a hands-on DevOps project.

 ---